0xE37/tutorials/README.md

 This repository contains different tutorials submitted by community members.
 Tutorials will be referenced in the [zkSync Era documentation website](https://era.zksync.io/docs/).

-We encourage authors to keep their tutorials updated.
+We encourage authors to keep their tutorials up-to-date.

 ### zkSync Tutorials